IAmMoltony/libmtnlog/README.md

 ## Testing

-Instead of using fancy testing toolkits, there is instead a program that utilises every feature of the library and it is checked whether the output looks about right.
+Instead of using fancy testing toolkits, there is instead a script that utilises every feature of the library and it is checked whether the output looks about right.